 What if an employer asks about my criminal history?

-Once the court grants an expungement, you can lawfully answer “no” if asked about a criminal record unless:
+Once a California court grants an expungement, you can lawfully answer “no” if asked about a criminal record unless you are applying:

-- You are applying to become a peace officer or run for public office,
+- to become a peace officer or run for public office,

-- You are applying to work for the California Lottery Commission, or
+- to work for the California Lottery Commission, or

-Will expunging my record help me obtain a state license?
+Will expunging help me obtain a state license?

 What is a “Certificate of Rehabilitation”?

-A Certificate of Rehabilitation (“COR”) is a court order stating you have been rehabilitated from your criminal past.24
+A certificate of rehabilitation (“COR”) is a California court order stating you have been rehabilitated from your criminal past.24

 You must wait between seven and ten years after being released from custody, depending on the specific offense for which you were convicted.25

-- You cannot be denied a state license without other cause;
+- you cannot be denied a state license without other cause; and

-Remember — an expungement or COR is not necessary for an arrest that did not result in a conviction.
+Note that an expungement or COR is not necessary for an arrest that did not result in a conviction.
 Employers (and prospective employers) may not discriminate against you based simply on arrests.
-In fact, they are not even legally allowed to inquire about them.26
+In fact, they are not even lawfully allowed to inquire about them.26

 What is a Governor’s Pardon?

-A Governor’s Pardon is the ultimate relief from the penalties and disabilities associated with a criminal conviction.27
+A California governor’s pardon is the ultimate relief from the penalties and disabilities associated with a criminal conviction.27

 You must usually wait at least ten years after being discharged from probation or parole in order to apply to the governor for a pardon.
-Alternatively, you must obtain a finding of factual innocence (discussed above in section 2).28
+Alternatively, you must obtain a finding of factual innocence.28

-In order to be eligible for sealing a juvenile record, two criteria must be met:
+In order to be eligible for sealing a juvenile record in California, two criteria must be met:

-Though even if these two criteria have been met, certain serious crimes cannot be sealed from juvenile records.31 These crimes include:
+Though even if these two criteria have been met, certain serious crimes such as murder, robbery, and child molestation cannot be sealed from juvenile records.31

 Many times, yes.
 We are often able to get a non-U.S. citizen’s wobbler felony reduced to a misdemeanor.
 This makes you eligible for permanent residency and ultimately U.S. citizenship.
 Alternatively, we may be able to get a conviction set aside completely.